-Liberty, the county seat of Clay County, is a quick drive to Kansas City yet has a small-town flavor all its own.
+Liberty, the county seat of Clay County, is a quick drive to Kansas City, yet has a small-town flavor all its own.
 Young families find this dynamic and growing community an ideal place to call home.
-The median age of the community is 34.
-The 2000 Census showed that families make up 6,942 of Liberty’s 9,511 households.
-The median annual household income is estimated at $52,745.
+Liberty was ranked by Family Circle Magazine as one of the 10 Best Towns for Families and Best Places to live by CNNMoney Magazine.
+The median age of the community is 36.
+Families make up 7,928 of Liberty’s 11,564 households and the median annual household income is estimated at $65,210.

 Connection to transportation outlets makes Liberty an excellent choice for businesses.
 Kansas City International Airport is 20 miles west of the city and the nearest rail facility is ten miles away.
 A major north-south interstate (I-35) runs beside the city, and a major east-west interstate (I-70) is 15 miles away.

-In addition to Liberty Hospital, the newly constructed Clay County Health Department provides preventative services in the areas of dental health; speech and hearing; environmental health; community health nursing; women, infants and children wellness; health promotions; and vital records.
+The Clay County Public Health Center provides preventative services in the areas of dental health; speech and hearing; environmental health; community health nursing; women, infants and children wellness; health promotions; and vital records.
 The department offers dental screenings, dental care, hearing screenings, and diagnostic and therapeutic services.
 Community health nursing provides immunizations, as well as diabetic screenings, tuberculin skin tests, and health counseling.
 The Women, Infants and Children (WIC) program assists women and children up to five years old who are medically or nutritionally at-risk.

 Liberty also offers six nursing-care facilities to service elderly and disabled patients.

-Liberty is home to a high-quality parochial school, St. James, that is attended by students from Liberty and the greater metropolitan area.
+Liberty is home to a high-quality parochial school, St. James, which is attended by students from Liberty and the greater metropolitan area.

 This area is fortunate to have several opportunities for higher education.